bigforceone

 Every Assessment.

 Phase 1 CMMC enforcement started October 2025.
 Phase 2 begins November 2026.
 Primes flow the requirement down.
 Your assessment calendar is not optional.
-And the evidence you need is scattered across AWS, Microsoft, SharePoint, people's laptops, and annual policy documents nobody reads.
+And before you can even start, you have to learn what 110 NIST controls actually mean.

 01